ademuanthony/achibiti/hr/README.md

-# Accounts Service
+# Hr Service

-This is the Accounts service
+This is the Hr service

 Generated with

 ```
-micro new github.com/ademuanthony/bitenvoy/accounts --namespace=go.micro --type=srv
+micro new github.com/ademuanthony/achibiti/hr --namespace=go.micro --type=srv
 ```

 ## Getting Started